oscarotero/fol/README.md

 ## Container-interop

-It's compatible with [container-interop](https://github.com/container-interop/container-interop), and allows to add other containers:
+It's compatible with [container-interop](https://github.com/container-interop/container-interop) and [service-provider](https://github.com/container-interop/service-provider), and allows to add other containers:

 ```php
 use Fol\App;